Frequently Asked Questions

 Do you sign new artists?

 Smithsonian Folkways Recordings does not "sign new artists," in that it does not seek exclusive contracts to record singular artists, as do most commercial record labels.
 Most of our newly released recordings aim to fulfill our nonprofit mission and consequently to broader efforts of making our existing audio collections more accessible, collaborating on larger initiatives such as the annual Smithsonian Folklife Festival, and addressing the specific need to offer greater visibility to musical traditions that might be underrepresented in the marketplace.
-If you have a project that you think is a good fit for us, please consider visiting our proposals page to find out more about the submission process.
-Please note that we only consider a small fraction of proposals submitted.
+Unfortunately, we are no longer taking unsolicited proposals.

 Why do you charge for recordings?
 Isn't the Smithsonian a public institution?